danlerche/public-library-wagtailCMS/README.md

 # public-library-wagtailCMS
-This is an example public library website using wagtail CMS, originally created for the Penticton Public Library, in Penticton, British Columbia, Canada.
-You can view their website at https://pentictonlibrary.ca
+This is an example public library website using wagtail CMS.

 Some features:
 1) Displaying single and recurring events